BEFORE YOU GO...

 The rules, which took effect on August 1 and incorporate Financial Action Task Force standards, will help LFIs better recognise risks and carry out their legal AML/CFT requirements.

-Within a month, licenced financial institutions must prove they are in conformity with CBUAE’s rules within a month.
+Within a month, licensed financial institutions must prove they are in conformity with CBUAE’s rules within a month.

 The recommendations state that LFIs should regularly examine their exposure to all payment-related relationships, products, services, and exposure with both domestic and international participants.